CraigClem/Client/README.md

 ### Models

-We began by discussing our models and whiteboading thier relationships to understand which woudl be 1:1, 1:Many and Many:Many.
+We began by discussing our models and whiteboading thier relationships to understand which would be 1:1, 1:Many and Many:Many.
 As we only had a week to complete the project we specifically tried to keep our models simple.

-_________

-With the models established and realtionsips understood, we then began to code the projects models and then the serializers for working with our data in the front-end.
+With the models established and realtionsips understood, Gursham and I then began to code the projects models and then the serializers for working with our data in the front-end.

 #### User Model